BUTSpeechFIT/espnet/egs2/iwslt22_low_resource/asr1/README.md

     done
     ```

-3. For each language extract features, learn BPE, optionally train monolingual ASR models.
+3. For each language, extract features, learn BPE, optionally train monolingual ASR models and decode.
 This follows a standard ESPnet2 recipe.
 An example is below:

     ```bash
     for lang in ${LANGS[@]}; do